 Lauren Suggett is Product Marketing Manager at Nitro.
 She is a Southern California native and had never used a real PDF editor before working at Nitro.
 You can find her demanding free samples in the cheese section at your local grocery store.

-Cloud-based file sharing services are gaining traction in the business world, with companies like Dropbox and Box (and even Nitro!) optimizing and selling their solutions for use within teams.
+Cloud-based file sharing services are gaining traction in the business world, with companies like Dropbox, Digital Pigeon and Box (and even Nitro!) optimizing and selling their solutions for use within teams.

 However, a study by Harris Interactive found that an astounding 92% of knowledge workers are still using email to send documents back and forth during collaboration and review processes.